You are here

 All presenters of accepted abstracts are required to register and attend the conference.
 The organizers reserve the right to withdraw abstracts if presenters have not registered and fully paid for the 2024 Canadian Conference for Global Health 2024 by 30 August 2024.

-Please click here to register for CCGH 2024.
+Please click here to register for CCGH 2024 and to learn more about registering including the fee structure.

 Program